Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Collaboration Point: Requirements and Planning

 In organizations with a \emph{model-first trajectory}, members of the model team sometimes engage directly with clients (and also report having to educate them about ML capabilities).
-However, when requirements elicitation is left to the model team, members tend to focus on requirements relevant for the model, but neglect requirements for the product, such as expectations for usability, e.g., P3c's customers ``\emph{were kind of happy with the results, but }\emph{weren't happy with the overall look and feel or }\emph{how the system worked.'' }O'Leary and Uchida raise similar concerns about model-centric development where product requirements are not obvious at modeling time \cite{ZfhU}.
+However, when requirements elicitation is left to the model team, members tend to focus on requirements relevant for the model, but neglect requirements for the product, such as expectations for usability, e.g., P3c's customers ``\emph{were kind of happy with the results, but }\emph{weren't happy with the overall look and feel or }\emph{how the system worked.''} Several research papers similarly identified how the goals of data scientists diverge from product goals if product requirements are not obvious at modeling time, leading to inefficient development, worse products, or constant renegotiation of requirements, especially~\cite{passi,ZfhU,yang}.

-\textbf{Model development without clear model requirements is common (\faFileText). }Participants from model teams frequently explain how they are expected to work independently, but are given sparse model requirements.
+\myparagraph{Model development with unclear model requirements is common (\faFileText).} Participants from model teams frequently explain how they are expected to work independently, but are given sparse model requirements.
 They try to infer intentions behind them, but are constrained by having limited understanding of the product that the model will eventually support (P3a, P3b, P16b, P17b, P19a).
 Model teams often start with vague goals and model requirements evolve over time as product teams or clients refine their expectations in response to provided models (P3b, P7a, P9a, P5b, P19b, P21a).
-Especially in organizations following the \emph{model-first trajectory}, model teams may receive some data and a goal to predict something with high accuracy, but no further context, e.g., P3a shared \emph{``there isn't always an actual spec of exactly what data they have, what data they think they're going to have and what they want the model to do.''} Several papers similarly report projects starting with vague model goals \cite{vhGB,5Nhu,CY3n}.
+Especially in organizations following the \emph{model-first trajectory}, model teams may receive some data and a goal to predict something with high accuracy, but no further context, e.g., P3a shared \emph{``there isn't always an actual spec of exactly what data they have, what data they think they're going to have and what they want the model to do.''} Several papers similarly report projects starting with vague model goals \cite{vhGB,5Nhu,CY3n,kuwajima}.